evolentDelight/Task-Tracker-CLI/README.md

 ## Download NodeJS

-For this to work, you must have NodeJS
+For this to work, you must have NodeJS.
-First download NodeJS from their website
+First, download NodeJS from their website.

 ## Download the files and Link the Application